oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GreenField-Jenkins.md

 <img width="1000" height="400" alt="Screenshot 2024-01-17 at 11 57 14 AM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/b5183bc7-f984-46f9-88f9-f7281e9963fb">

 ## Execute terraform Pipelines
-Terraform pipelines are auto triggered parallely from setUpOCI pipeline based on the services selected (the last two stages in above screenshot show trigger of terraform pipelines). <br><br>
+Terraform pipelines are auto triggered parallely from setUpOCI pipeline based on the services selected (the last two stages in above screenshot show trigger of terraform pipelines). <br>

 **Step 1**:

-<br>Click on 'Logs' for Stage: phoenix/identity and click on the pipeline link.
+Click on 'Logs' for Stage: phoenix/identity and click on the pipeline link.
 <img width="1402" height="400" alt="Screenshot 2024-01-17 at 11 58 15 AM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/9d14e5ae-92ec-4fea-9ad0-4866b17737a1"><br>
 > ***Note - Clicking on Dashboard displays(at bottom left) pipelines that are in running state.***<br>
 > ***Or you can also navigate from Dashboard -> terraform_files -> phoenix -> identity -> terraform_apply***<br>